Topological extension including quantum jump: Topological invariants

-In order to show the effect of quantum jump, we show a circumstance that the GBZ is dependent on jump $\kappa$, when there are both loss and gain in the Lindblad operators we considered in Eq. (\ref{eq:loss}),(\ref{eq:gain}), which is essential because to achieve a non-trivial steady state, the presence of gain in the system is often required.
-And in this case, the jumping terms cannot be written as a matrix representation like the upper triangular block as before, which may mean that it is non-negligible.
+In order to elucidate the effect of quantum jump, we now focus on the circumstance where both loss and gain are incorporated into the Lindblad operators as in Eq. (\ref{eq:loss}), (\ref{eq:gain}).
+In fact, considering the presence of gain is imperative, as it forms the foundation for achieving a non-trivial NESS.
+In such situations, it is no longer possible to represent the jumping terms into the upper triangular block form, which may indicate that they may be non-negligible.